Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Rate-Optimal Estimation of Fully Shared Singular Subspace via Stack-SVD

 \subsection{Minimax upper and lower bounds}

-In this section, we establish the minimax upper and lower bounds for estimating the shared singular subspace when multiple signal matrices share identical left (or right) singular subspaces, thereby demonstrating the rate-optimality of the Stack-SVD procedure.
-We also analyze the signal-to-noise ratio (SNR) conditions necessary for the consistency of Stack-SVD estimators and compare with the traditional SVD estimators based on individual matrices.
+In this section, we establish the minimax upper and lower bounds for estimating the shared singular subspace when multiple signal matrices share identical subspaces, thereby demonstrating the rate-optimality of the Stack-SVD procedure.
+We also analyze the SNR conditions necessary for the consistency of Stack-SVD estimators and compare with the traditional SVD estimators based on individual matrices.
 To streamline our presentation, we start with the two-matrix case and then extend our results to multiple matrices.